CS232-Labs/lab1-2023/README.md

 4. Save the final file as `q3.dig`

 You don't even need a NOT gate :)

+Update: Each color should only be displayed for 1 clock cycle and then switch to next color.

 Note: RGB-LED must start with white.
 Clock must be set to real time with frequency of 1Hz.